ovh/docs/pages/web/domains/dns_zone_mx/guide.en-gb.md

 ![dnsmxrecord](images/mx-records-dns-zone.png){.thumbnail}

-If there are already MX records and you would like to replace them, click the cogwheel icon on the right-hand side of each table row, then click `Delete record`{.action}.
+If there are already MX records and you would like to replace them, click on the `...`{.action} icon  on the right-hand side of each table row, then click `Delete record`{.action}.
 Please ensure, however, that you don’t delete all MX records before you add the new ones.

 To check if MX records already exist, use the filter above the DNS table to select the **MX** field, then confirm to only display the MX DNS records for your DNS zone.